euroargodev/argodmqc_owc/README.md

 # Software history

-- Phase 4: Major refactoring of the software for performance optimisation and to fully embrace the Pythonic way of doing this !
+- Major refactoring of the software for performance optimisation and to fully embrace the Pythonic way of doing this !

 - Phase 3